chanks06/kafka-parmar/README.md

 # kafka-parmar
 Data Engineering project outlined by Darshil Parmar

+Project:

+I launched an ec2 instance in AWS.
+I then started zookeeper and a kafka on this virtual machine.
+Then I randomly sampled rows from a stock market csv file in python to simulate "real-time" stock data, and sent each row from the kafka producer to the consumer.
+I dumped this data into a s3 bucket and created a crawler to be able to query this data with Athena.

 [Stock Market Real-Time Data Analysis Using Kafka | End-To-End Data Engineering Project](https://www.youtube.com/watch?v=KerNf0NANMo)

 What is Kafka ?